Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 I've been using [ChatGPT](https://chatgpt.com/) almost since the release of its fourth version (so for over a year now).
 Over this time, I've gotten pretty good at writing queries to this thing.

-At some point, OpenAI allowed customizing chats with your own text instructions (look for `Customize ChatGPT` in the menu).
-With time I added more and more commands there, and recently the allowed limit was exhausted :-)
+At some point, OpenAI allowed customizing chats with your text instructions (look for `Customize ChatGPT` in the menu).
+With time, I added more and more commands there, and recently, the size of the instructions exceeded the allowed maximum :-)

-Also, it turned out that a universal set of instruction does not such a good idea — you need to adjust them for different kinds of tasks, which is inconvenient.
+Also, it turned out that a universal instruction set is not such a good idea — you need to adjust instructions for different kinds of tasks, which is inconvenient.

-Therefore, I decided to move the instructions to GPT bots instead of customizing my chat.
+Therefore, I moved the instructions to GPT bots instead of customizing my chat.
 OpenAI calls them GPTs.
-They are essentially the same chats, but with a higher limit on size of the customize instructions and the ability to upload additional texts as a knowledge base.
+They are the same chats but with a higher limit on the size of the customized instructions and the ability to upload additional texts as a knowledge base.

-Someday, I'll make a GPT for this blog, but for now, I'll tell you about two GPTs I use every day.
+Someday, I'll make a GPT for this blog, but for now, I'll tell you about two GPTs I use daily:

 - [Expert](https://chatgpt.com/g/g-c7aWJe3CN-expert) — answers to questions.
 - [Abstractor](https://chatgpt.com/g/g-sN3k8IPLq-abstractor) — makes abstracts of texts.

 For each, I'll provide the basic prompt with my comments.

-By the way, OpenAI recently opened a [GPT store](https://chatgpt.com/gpts), I'll be grateful if you like mine.
+By the way, OpenAI recently opened a [GPT store](https://chatgpt.com/gpts), I'd be grateful if you liked mine.

 <!-- more -->